lead-magnets

 A checklist for evaluating workplace health and wellness apps, covering what data employers can access, HIPAA applicability, and your opt-out rights.

-The Core Problem: HIPAA Probably Doesn't Apply Most employees assume that their health data in a workplace wellness app is protected by HIPAA.
-This assumption is usually wrong, and the gap between expectation and reality is where privacy risk lives.
+The Core Problem: HIPAA Probably Does Not Apply Most employees assume that their health data in a workplace wellness app is protected by HIPAA.
+This assumption is usually wrong.
+The gap between expectation and reality is where privacy risk lives.
 HIPAA applies to covered entities: healthcare providers who transmit health information electronically, health plans, and healthcare clearinghouses.
-It also applies to their business associates — companies that handle protected health information on behalf of covered entities.
+It also applies to their business associates, meaning companies that handle protected health information on behalf of covered entities.
 Employer wellness platforms occupy a gray area.
 If your employer's wellness vendor contracts directly with your health plan (the insurer), HIPAA may apply to that relationship.
 If the vendor contracts directly with your employer as a general corporate wellness benefit, HIPAA likely does not apply.
-The distinction is contractual, not functional — the same app handling the same data can be HIPAA covered or not depending on who signed the contract.
+The distinction is contractual, not functional.
+The same app handling the same data can be HIPAA covered or not, depending on who signed the contract.
 What this means for you: The wellness app's privacy policy is your primary protection, not federal health privacy law.
-Privacy policies are changeable, enforceable only by the FTC (which acts on deception, not on permissiv
+Privacy policies are changeable, enforceable only by the FTC (which acts on deception, not on permi